smartdevicelink/sdl_java_suite/README.md

   * The [Core](https://github.com/smartdevicelink/sdl_core) component is the software which Vehicle Manufacturers (OEMs)  implement in their vehicle head units.
 Integrating this component into their head unit and HMI based on a set of guidelines and templates enables access to various smartphone applications.
   * The optional [SDL Server](https://github.com/smartdevicelink/sdl_server) can be used by Vehicle OEMs to update application policies and gather usage information for connected applications.
   * The [iOS](https://github.com/smartdevicelink/sdl_ios) and [Android](https://github.com/smartdevicelink/sdl_android) libraries are implemented by app developers into their applications to enable command and control via the connected head unit.
+  * The [Embedded]() and [Cloud]() libraries, written in Java, are implemented by app developers into their applications to enable command and control to a connected head unit.

 Pull Requests Welcome!

 To understand if a contribution should be entered as an Android Pull Request (or issue), or an SDL Evolution Proposal, please reference [this document](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals_versus_issues.md).